 - Identify, develop, document and share P2 best management practices and innovations so this information may inform future technical assistance, and these P2 approaches and outcomes may be replicated by others.

 - Range of awards: Individual grant awards may potentially be in the range of $40,000-$500,000 for the two-year funding period (between $20,000 - $250,000 incrementally funded per year).
 However, some EPA regions may have lower award caps.
 Please refer to RFP for more information.

 - Average number of grants issued: 40

 EPA is announcing a grant competition to fund two-year Source Reduction Assistance (SRA) agreements that support source reduction approaches (also known as pollution prevention (P2)).
 As authorized under the statutory authorities for this grant program, proposals must carry out project activities using one or more of the following methods – surveys, studies, research, investigation, experimentation, education, training and/or demonstrations.

 2018 and FY 2019 Source Reduction Assistance Grant Program (SRA) Request for Proposals.
 The application period closes Thursday, August 23, 11:59 pm (EDT).

 - Eligibility: The 50 states, the District of Columbia, the United States Virgin Islands, the Commonwealth of Puerto Rico, any territory or possession of the United States, local governments, city or township governments, independent school district governments, state controlled institutions of higher education, nonprofit organizations (other than institutions of higher education), private institutions of higher education, community-based grassroots organizations, and federally-recognized tribes and intertribal consortia.

 - Match requirement: 5 percent match.

-- Average number of grants issued annually: 20
+- Average number of grants issued over a 2 year funding cycle: 20

 Guidance on applying for P2 grants and measuring results